xaviersharwin10/echolink/README.md

 # EchoLink - Decentralized Knowledge Marketplace 🌐🧠

-**EchoLink** is a revolutionary decentralized knowledge marketplace that combines blockchain technology with advanced AI agents to enable knowledge creators to monetize their expertise through interactive Echo NFTs.
+**EchoLink** Decentralized Knowledge Marketplace.
+Mint your content (books, papers) as AI Echo NFTs powered by ASI uAgents and MeTTa graphs.
+Earn PYUSD micro-payments directly from users who query your Echo for verifiable insights, with all usage transparently tracked on Blockscout.
 Built for **ETHOnline 2025**.

 ## 🌟 Overview

-EchoLink: Decentralized Knowledge Marketplace.
-Mint your content (books, papers) as AI Echo NFTs powered by ASI uAgents and MeTTa graphs.
-Earn PYUSD micro-payments directly from users who query your Echo for verifiable insights, with all usage transparently tracked on Blockscout.
-Built for ETHOnline 2025.
+EchoLink is a production-ready decentralized knowledge marketplace that revolutionizes how knowledge is created, owned, and accessed.
+Creators upload content (text, PDF, video, audio), which is automatically processed into structured knowledge graphs and minted as interactive Echo NFTs.
+Users can query these Echos using natural language, with flexible payment options including pay-per-query, credit subscriptions, and full ownership purchases.

 The platform delivers a scalable real-world solution for knowledge monetization, combining blockchain ownership, multi-agent AI systems, and seamless payments to create new economic opportunities in the creator economy.